A data journalism visual essay

 Keywords: LGBT+ media representation · bisexual erasure · transgender visibility · corpus linguistics · framing analysis · Media Cloud · political cycle effects

-01 — Coverage volume
+01 — The hierarchy

 The gap between who exists and who gets covered.